Combination

 Small ports provide good velocity and throttle response when the engine is not under boost and are good for both performance and fuel economy.

-Once the boost is cranked up, a bigger turbo capable of flowing more air, a better intercooler, etc. come into play, the stock heads rapidly become an impediment to making power.
-By the time the car is knocking on the door of the eleven's, better flowing heads will improve virtually any combination.
+Once the boost is cranked up, a bigger turbo capable of flowing more air, a better intercooler, etc. come into play, the stock heads begin to be an impediment to making power.
+By the time the car enters the eleven's, better flowing heads will improve virtually any combination.
 The larger the turbo, the better the intercooler, the quicker the stock heads become a bottleneck.

 Cast iron factory heads have often run into the nines and a full blown set of fully ported commercial heads are certainly adequate for running into the tens if the rest of the combo matches up well.

 Aluminum heads are available for those that are serious about getting everything possible out of the engine.
-However, they are more susceptible to damage, cracking, and due to the poorer thermal performance of aluminum, more compression may be helpful.
+However, they are more susceptible to damage, cracking, and due to the poorer thermal performance of aluminum, more compression is required.
 I consider the current crop of aluminum offerings to be more suited to the cars that are largely used for the strip.

 The weakness in the stock manifold comes in air distribution and the problem probably lies more within the physics of the plenum design.
 Air entering the throttlebody, and into the plenum, tends to travel to the rear of the intake and is biased toward ports five and six.
 As a consequence, these two ports tend to run leaner than the other four.